AtomBombf13/AtomBomb/modular_atom/blacksmith/README.md

 - X and Y offsets dynamic so the long items (spears etc) can have the workpiece centered then moved to the finished position once dofinish is done
 - Replacing forge mittens with tongs (having both useful would be optimal)

+If you plan on adding or changing stuff ADD changelog to the end of this readme.
+Adjust damage by changing the define values first, not by messing with the formulas, for obbvious reasons.

 ## Whats new?
 So much its hard to list
 Item quality much less impactful (this just means low quality items arent completely useless)